@substrate-system/tapout

 • Cross-browser testing: Run tests in Chrome, Firefox, Safari (WebKit), or Edge

-• Beautiful HTML reports: Generate responsive HTML reports perfect for CI/CD or sharing
+• Beautiful HTML reports: Generate HTML reports

 • TAP compatible: Standard TAP output works with any TAP formatter